Why go electric?Fleet Management

 When considering if EVs are right for your fleet, talk to experts like the team at LeasePlan, who can help you figure out what will work best.

 As you can see, there are so many reasons to go electric for your fleet.
-Are you considering EVs for your fleet in 2019?
+Are you considering EVs for your fleet?